Tarleton (1789 ship)

 Tarleton (or Tarlton) was launched in 1789 at Liverpool for Tarleton & Co., a Liverpool firm that had been in the slave trade for three generations.
-She traded with the West Indies and made one voyage as a slaver.
-The French captured her after she had landed her slaves.
+She traded with the West Indies and made one voyage as a slave ship in the triangular trade in enslaved people.
+The French captured her after she had landed her captives.
 She returned to English hands c.1803 and sailed as a merchantman for some years thereafter.
 She appears to have been wrecked in April 1818.